11 Types of Logos, How & When to Use Them (Ultimate Guide 2023)

 In addition to the core shape, the brand message should remain unchanged.
 No matter what the color, font, or style is.

-- These logos are interesting and can fit the requirement of any medium.
+- These logos are interesting and can fit the requirements of any medium.

 - Unlike other different types of logos design, designers get the freedom to put their creativity into dynamic logos.